When we tested the Qi Value investment strategy in 2015 (and I started using it in my personal portfolio) I didn't think it would work this well.

 We like composite ratios

-We here at Quant Investing are big supporter of combining a different ratios to find undervalued companies.
+Here at Quant Investing we are big supporters of combining a different ratios to find undervalued companies.
 This helps you to find companies that are undervalued from different points of view, for example based on earnings and cash flow.

-The first such indicator I told you about was Value Composite One (included in the screener) developed by James O'Shaughnessy.
+The first such indicator we told you about was Value Composite One (included in the screener) developed by James O'Shaughnessy.